Taphonomy: Archaeology

-Archaeologists study taphonomic processes to better interpret archaeological sites.
-Since the archaeological record is often incomplete, taphonomy helps explain how it became incomplete.
-This is done by looking at human processes proceeding artifact discard in addition to processes after artifact discard.
-Changes proceeding discard include butchering, skinning, and cooking.
+Whether the deposition was a result of humans, animals and/or the environment is often the goal of taphonomic study.
+Archaeologists typically separate natural from cultural processes when identifying evidence of human interaction with faunal remains.
+This is done by looking at human processes preceding artifact discard in addition to processes after artifact discard.
+Changes preceding discard include butchering, skinning, and cooking.
 Understanding these processes can inform archaeologists on tool use or how an animal was processed.
 When the artifact is deposited, abiotic and biotic modifications occur.
 These can include thermal alteration, rodent disturbances, gnaw marks, and the effects of soil pH to name a few.